 Arthur and his knights are gathered at Camelot.
 It is Christmas.
 The scene is one of great merriment.
 Arthur, however, insists that he will not eat—and that means that no one else can eat—until someone tells a tale of adventure.
 Before anyone can tell a tale, an enormous and hideous green knight bursts through the doors of the hall.

 Arthur, the perfect host, courteously invites the stranger to join the celebration but the knight declines.
 He says that he has come because he has heard of the court and wishes to challenge the men to a Christmas game.
 The game that the Green Knight proposes is this: trading one blow for one blow; one is to be delivered now, and one is to be delivered a year hence.
-The Green Knight offers his own battle-axe to whomever wishes to accept the challenge.
+The Green Knight offers his battle-axe to whoever wishes to accept the challenge.

 The Green Knight courteously offers his neck.
 Gawain strikes a mighty blow and severs the Green Knight’s head.
 Then, to everyone’s astonishment, the knight reaches down, picks up his head, puts it on, gets on his horse, and rides away.

 Gawain leaps from his seat and insists that he be the one who is allowed to accept the challenge.
-The Green Knight courteously offers his neck.
-Gawain strikes a mighty blow and severs the Green Knight’s head.
+The Green Knight courteously offers his neck; Gawain strikes a mighty blow and severs the Green Knight’s head.
 Then, to everyone’s astonishment, the knight reaches down, picks up his head, puts it on, gets on his horse, and rides away, reminding Gawain that he must appear a year later at the Green Chapel on New Year’s Day.

 The astonishment of the people at court abates and the feast goes on.
 The story fast-forwards to All Saints’ Day of the next year, November 1, when Gawain must prepare to leave.